-Toward the Realization of Carbon-Neutral Energy Fueled World
+Toward the Realization of a Carbon-Neutral Energy Fueled World

-The "World Premier International Research Center Initiative (WPI Program)" was established by Japan's Ministry of Education, Culture, Sports, Science and Technology (MEXT) in FY2007 as a system that provides priority support for projects aimed at creating preeminent research centers staffed at their core with the world's most leading researchers.
-In FY2010, the "International Institute for Carbon-Neutral Energy Research (I2CNER)" of Kyushu University was selected as the only winning organization in Japan to serve in the vital area of energy research and sustainability through scientific contributions toward the realization of a low-carbon society.
+The "World Premier International Research Center Initiative (WPI Program)" was established by Japan's Ministry of Education, Culture, Sports, Science and Technology (MEXT) in FY2007 as a system for providing large-scale support for projects aimed at creating preeminent research centers staffed by a core of the world's most prominent researchers.
+In FY2010, the "International Institute for Carbon-Neutral Energy Research (I2CNER)" of Kyushu University was selected as the only awarded WPI Institute to serve in the vital area of energy research and sustainability through scientific contributions toward the realization of a low-carbon society.

 I2CNER has embarked upon its second term as a permanent unit of Kyushu University.
 Moving forward, we aim to further enhance our research by initiating new collaborations in fields such as theory, mathematics, humanities, and social sciences, and by reinforcing and identifying all potential international research capabilities and opportunities.
 To this end, it is vital that I2CNER secure leading researchers by expanding the number of tenured faculty members and utilizing Kyushu University’s newly-established Cross-Appointment System.